Do You Really Need 10,000 Steps A Day?

 Jennifer Gaeng

-A team of researchers analyzed 31 different studies examining how step counts affect everything from heart disease to dementia.
-Their findings, published Wednesday in The Lancet Public Health, offer relief for anyone intimidated by five-digit step goals.
+A team of researchers conducted a comprehensive systematic review of 57 studies examining how step counts affect everything from heart disease to dementia.
+Their findings, published in The Lancet Public Health, offer relief for anyone intimidated by five-digit step goals.

 The sweet spot?
 About 7,000 steps per day.